bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 ## How to Enable it

 Concurrent Mode has been released as an opt-in.
-Our god of bloggs (Kent C. Dodds) has written a post on how to [enable it](https://kentcdodds.com/blog/how-to-enable-react-concurrent-mode).
+Our god of blogs (Kent C. Dodds) has written a post on how to [enable it](https://kentcdodds.com/blog/how-to-enable-react-concurrent-mode).
 To get the version with Concurrent Mode, you need to install this experimental version of React:

 ```
 npm install react@experimental react-dom@experimental
 ```

-Further on, to enable it you simple need to make som changes in your entry file, and use the `createRoot` from ReactDOM:
+Further on, to enable it you simply need to make some changes in your entry file, and use the `createRoot` from ReactDOM:

 ```
 import React from 'react'